Wildlife and Birding Peru Tours

 Laguna Paraiso on the Pacific coast, which is a good place for waders, gulls including Belcher’s and Grey, and terns including Peruvian.

-A pelagic boat trip out of the port of Callao, on which the range of possible seabird sightings includes Waved Albatross, Hornby’s Storm Petrel, Swallow-tailed Gull and many other species of birds.
+A pelagic boat trip out of the port of Callao adds another dimension to a birding Peru trip.
+The range of possible seabird sightings include Waved Albatross, Hornby’s Storm Petrel, Swallow-tailed Gull and many other species of birds.

 - Natural areas for Birdwatching Peru